 SW: Were the songs written over a concentrated period of time?

-“This is honestly crazy to say out loud, because it feels so antithetical to how most music is made, and it sounds overly dramatic, but I kid you not, it was a two-week period.
+VP: “This is honestly crazy to say out loud, because it feels so antithetical to how most music is made, and it sounds overly dramatic, but I kid you not, it was a two-week period.
 I did nothing else… All that stuff came up at once.
 The benefit to writing all that and recording it right away is it feels unified.
 It’s all my brain, my feelings in that moment, that snapshot of me then.
 It has that unified feel, which I’ve always been striving for.
 But it’s much easier when you just write it all at once and then just do it right there.
 I don’t know if I’d be able to do that again, because it was a uniquely painful and weird thing, and hopefully I don’t have to deal with those feelings again.”

 “Valentin Prince thoroughly impresses with a range of quality songwriting throughout his self-titled album, delighting across a range of colorful rock-forward enthusiasm and haunting folk intrigue alike.”